 SIRION Biotech Customised Viral Vectors for Cell Modelling, Gene Therapy, and Vaccination Research and Development

-SIRION Biotech offers customisation of viral vector systems to improve transduction and performance of in-vitro cell modelling, in-vivo gene modification and therapeutic research and development (R&D).
-Its applications include custom virus design, virus productions and subsequent cell modelling.
+SIRION Biotech offers custom engineering of viral vectors to improve transduction and performance of in-vitro cell modelling, in-vivo gene modification and therapeutic research and development (R&D).

 The company’s virus-based technologies are used worldwide in academia and industry.
-SIRION’s strong focus on transduction technologies enables it to offer custom optimisation of all three major virus types, lentivirus, adenovirus, and adeno-associated virus (AAV).
+SIRION’s strong focus on transduction technologies enables it to offer customisation services for all three major virus types, lentivirus (LV), adenovirus (AV) and adeno-associated virus (AAV).

-SIRION engineers and produces lentivirus, AAV, and adenovirus vectors using its in-house technologies.
-The company offers many add-on options such as inducible expression systems, short hairpin ribonucleic acid (shRNA) driven knockdown, tissue specific promoters and specialised transduction boosters for tight expression control.
+SIRION engineers and manufactures replication-deficient LV, AAV and AV vectors.
+The platform offers many add-on options such as inducible expression systems, tissue-specific promoters and specialised transduction boosters for tight expression control.

-All projects are thoroughly discussed with highly trained project managers to ensure resulting vector designs fit the client’s intended application.
+Additional in-house features of the SIRION AAV technology platform include capsid modifications to target cell-specific transduction.
+All projects are personally planned with highly trained project managers to ensure resulting vector designs and function fit the client’s intended application.

 SIRION’s in-house developed transduction boosters enable working with difficult-to-transduce cell types such as hematopoietic cells.